-Action 4: damages assessment
+4.1.4 Action 4: damages assessment

-355 The impacts of a flood event can be estimated by the direct and indirect damages of flooding on tangible and intangible assets.
+The impacts of a flood event can be estimated by the direct and indirect damages of flooding to tangible and intangible assets.
 In this study, we measure the flood impact based on the potential direct damages which are caused by the physical contact of floodwater with residential houses.
-We estimate the building and contents damages using depth-damage curves developed for the 31 types of houses in Wilhelmsburg, as discussed in (Ujeyl and Rose, 2015).
-The building damages are related to replacement and clean-up costs, whereas the contents damages are related to replacement costs of fixed and dismountable furnishing, Figure 6 shows the depth-damage curves for the different house types.
+We estimate the building and contents damages using depth-damage curves developed for the 31 types of houses in Wilhelmsburg, as discussed in Ujeyl and Rose (2015).
+The building damages are related to replacement and clean-up costs, whereas the contents damages are related to replacement costs of fixed and dismountable furnishings.
+Fig. 6 shows the depth-damage curves for the different house types.

-- If household agents implement adaptation measures, the building and contents damages of their house reduce.
-Based on empirical researches (Kreibich and Thieken, 2009; Poussin et al., 2015), we compute the damages reduced as a percentage reduction of the ones presented in Figure 6Figure 6.
-Installing utilities in higher storeys reduces the building damage by 36 while it has no impact on the contents damage reduction.
-Implementing flood adapted interior fittings reduces both damages - 365 by 53%.
-Implementing adapted furnishing reduces the contents damage by 77% while it has no impact on the building damage reduction.
-In the case of flood barriers, implementing sandbags and water-tight windows and door sealing reduces only the building damage by 29% whereas implementing flood protection walls reduces the flood depth by a maximum of one meter.
+If household agents implement adaptation measures, the building and contents damages of their house reduce.
+Based on empirical research (Kreibich and Thieken, 2009; Poussin et al., 2015), we compute the damages reduced as a percentage reduction of the ones presented in Fig. 6.
+Installing utilities in higher storeys reduces the building damage by 36 % while it has no impact on the contents damage reduction.
+Implementing flood-adapted interior fittings reduces both types of damage by 53 %.
+Implementing adapted furnishings reduces the contents damages by 77 %, while it has no impact on the building damage reduction.
+In the case of flood barriers, implementing sandbags, water-tight windows and door sealing only reduces the building damage by 29 %, whereas implementing flood protection walls reduces the flood depth by a maximum of 1 m.

-Action 5: measures abandoning
+4.1.5 Action 5: abandoning measures

-- We also introduce an adaption duration parameter factor that affects measures abandoning, following Erdlenbruch and Bonté (2018).
+We also introduce an adaptation duration parameter factor that affects the abandoning of measures, following Erdlenbruch and Bonté (2018).
 The adaptation duration parameter represents the average number of consecutive years a household agent implements an adaptation measure.
-It is used to estimate the probability that an agent abandons the measure at a given year.
-The likelihood that a motivated individual abandons a measure at a given year is computed as pabandoning = 1/adaptation duration parameter.
-This parameter affects only agents that implement temporary measures.
-The minimum adaptation duration would be one year.
-As shown in Figure 3Figure 3 (c), we limit the frequency of abandoning a measure by an agent using the abandoning frequency threshold.
+It is used to estimate the probability that an agent abandons the measure in a given year.
+The likelihood that a motivated individual abandons a measure in a given year is computed as $p{\rm abandoning} = 1/{\rm adaptation\,duration\,parameter}$.
+This parameter only affects agents that implement temporary measures.
+The minimum adaptation duration would be 1 year.
+As shown in Fig. 3c, we limit the frequency of abandoning a measure by an agent using the abandoning frequency threshold.
 The assumption is that agents will not abandon a measure any more if they abandon and implement it a certain number of times specified in the threshold.
 If an agent has implemented a secondary measure, the first option to abandon is that measure.
 Otherwise, the agent abandons the temporary primary measure.
-In the latter case, the agent appraises coping once again. - 380 Once the conceptual model is developed, we convert it to a programmed model using the Java-based Repast Simphony modelling environment (North et al., 2013).
-The ABM software developed in this study, together with the ODD protocol (Grimm et al., 2010) that describe the model, is available at https://github.com/yaredo77/Coupled_ABM-Flood_Model_Hamburg.
+In the latter case, the agent appraises coping once again.

+Once the conceptual model is developed, we convert it to a programmed model using the Java-based Repast Simphony modelling environment (North et al., 2013).
+The ABM software developed in this study, together with the ODD protocol (Grimm et al., 2010) that describes the model, is available at https://github.com/yaredo77/Coupled_ABM-Flood_Model_Hamburg (last access: 3 June 2020).

-385 4.2 Flood model setup
+4.2 Flood model setup

-Hydrologic and hydrodynamic processes: Located in the Elbe estuary, the main physical hazard that poses a risk on Wilhelmsburg is storm surge from the North Sea.
+Hydrologic and hydrodynamic processes.
+Located in the Elbe estuary, the main physical hazard that poses a risk on Wilhelmsburg is storm surges from the North Sea.
 If the surge is high or strong enough to overtop, overflow or breach the dykes, a coastal flood occurs.
-The study only considers surge induced coastal flooding due to dyke overtopping and overflows.
+The study only considers surge-induced coastal flooding due to dyke overtopping and overflows.

-Urban environment: The dyke system is implicitly included in the hydrodynamic processes to set up the boundary conditions of overflow and overtopping discharge that causes coastal flooding.
-The conceptualization conceptualisation does not include any other infrastructure.
+Urban environment.
+The dyke system is implicitly included in the hydrodynamic processes to set up the boundary conditions of overflow and overtopping discharge that causes coastal flooding.
+The conceptualisation does not include any other infrastructure.